garrandall/popular-music-data/tracks/a-rockin--good-way--to-mess-around-and-fall-in-love--dinah-washington-brook-benton.md

 You know you called me on the phone
 And just because I was alone
 Yes, you came around wooin'
-Ahh, you'd better ask somebody if you don't know what you're doin' Now you kissed me
+Ah, you'd better ask somebody if you don't know what you're doin' Now you kissed me
 And you rocked my soul
 And don't come around knockin'